JwJason/just-headlines/README.md

 ## About

 Just Headlines is a simple news & weather app built with React and Bulma.
+Lumen backend leverages a handful of third-party APIs.

 ## Installation

-Project dependencies can be installed the usual way with npm or yarn.
+- Frontend: Project dependencies can be installed the usual way with npm or yarn.
+Set up .env variables as needed (see next section).
+- Backend ('api' sub-folder): Project dependencies can be installed with composer.
+Run database migrations with composer.
+Set up .env variables as needed (see next section).

-## API Keys
+## Environment Variables and API Keys

 This app makes use of several different APIs: